 All tea comes from the Camellia sinensis plant.
 There are two main variants, C. sinensis var. sinensis (also known as the China type) and C. sinensis var. assamica (also known as the Assam type).
-The Peet's website states that China tea is primarily grown in China, Taiwan, Japan, and parts of Darjeeling (India).
+China tea is primarily grown in China, Taiwan, Japan, and parts of Darjeeling (India).
 Assam is grown pretty much everywhere else.
-In general, the Assam type contains about more caffeine, with the difference depending on the source of the tea (how it was grown, where it was grown, etc.).
+In general, the Assam type contains more caffeine, with the difference depending on the source of the tea (how it was grown, where it was grown, etc.).

 They next looked at how teabag design, leaf size, and agitation influence the quantity of soluble solids transferred to the water, but did not report caffeine measurements.
 I read the paper carefully without finding any indication of whether results obtained for soluble solids would be applicable to caffeine.
 Nonetheless, some of the results are interesting.
 Continuously dunking a teabag in hot water — as opposed to dropping it in and letting it sit — dramatically increased the soluble solids: by 500% for small leaves and by 213% for large leaves for a 4 minute brew.
 Whereas an agitated teabag filled with small leaves created a stronger cup of tea than one filled with large leaves (40% more soluble solids), the opposite effect was observed for an unagitated bag: large leaves made the tea stronger than small leaves (67% more soluble solids).
 Considering the size of the tea bag, a large bag mades a slightly stronger cup of tea (only 17% more solids).